Arpan384/YouTube_Automation-puppeteer/README.md

-# YouTube_Automation-puppeteer
+## YouTube_Automation-puppeteer

+# Watch demo videos for better understanding

--> upload multiple videos in one go on youtube
+-> upload multiple videos in one go on youtube (prerequisite - your channel should be setup)

 -> scrape comments for any youtube video

--> download any youtube video with link (using 3rd party website)
+-> download any youtube video with link (using 3rd party website => migght not be always reliable)